EatWithoutSleep/EatWithoutSleep/README.md

 - 👋 Hi, I’m @EatWithoutSleep
-- 👀 I’m interested in programming and coding
+- 👀 I’m interested in programming, coding, memes and err(?)
-- 🌱 I’m currently learning python and C++
+- 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate with humans :0
-- 📫 How to reach me?
+- 📫 How to reach me? idk.

 <!---
 EatWithoutSleep/EatWithoutSleep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.